DNACENSolutions/dnac_ansible_workflows/workflows/assurance_pathtrace/README.md

 ```

 3. **Retrieve last path trace**
-This module will retrive the last path trace
+Fetches the most recent path trace result for a given source and destination IP pair, allowing you to review the latest analysis.
 ```yaml
 catalyst_center_version: 2.3.7.6
 pathtrace_details: